 Crown members (11 in total) are independent experts.
 They are often university professors with a chair in Economics, Finance, Law or Sociology.
 They are appointed by the Crown, but are not accountable to the government.
 In appointing a crown member, special care is always taken to maintain a fair balance between the various fields of interest and political views in the country.

-The President of the Nederlandsche Bank (the Dutch central bank), and the Director of the CPB Netherlands Bureau for Economic Policy Analysis (Centraal Planbureau) are both Crown members.
+Crown members include representatives the Nederlandsche Bank (the Dutch central bank), and the CPB Netherlands Bureau for Economic Policy Analysis (Centraal Planbureau).
 The President of the SER is also appointed by the Crown, on the SER’s advice.
 The President's post is a full-time post; all other SER members have other principal posts.

 All public SER meetings and the closed meetings of the SER’s commissions and working parties are attended by representatives of government departments as observers.
 These officials are appointed as observers due to their expertise in certain areas of policymaking.
 Their attendance improves the flow of information between government departments.